cmflynn13/cmflynn13.github.io/_pages/about.md

 ---
 title: "About"
 permalink: /about/
-header:
-  image: "/images/ProfessionalPic.JPG"
 ---

 I'm a recent graduate and aspiring data scientist looking to apply my domain knowledge to help others solve challenging problems.
+I received my B.S. in General Biology from Penn State as well as my M.S. in Bioengineering (synthetic biology) and MBA from Wilkes University.